peaceboii/binance-futures-trading-bot/README.md

 📬 Contact
 Built as part of a hiring assignment.
-For questions or demo access, contact [YourName].
+For questions or demo access, contact [kumaravelu].

 ```bash